-Visteon has restated its previously issued consolidated financial statements for 2001 through 2003 and for the first nine months of 2004, primarily for accounting corrections related to postretirement health care and pension costs, tooling costs, capital equipment costs, inventory costing and income taxes.
-In addition, all financial information presented has been restated to reflect Visteon's change, during the fourth quarter of 2004, in the method of determining the cost of production inventory for U.S. locations from the LIFO method to the FIFO method.
+Visteon has restated its previously issued consolidated financial statements for 2002 through 2004 for accounting corrections related to freight, raw material costs, other supplier costs and income tax matters.
+In addition, all financial information presented was restated in the Original Filing to reflect Visteon's change, during the fourth quarter of 2004, in the method of determining the cost of production inventory for U.S. locations from the LIFO method to the FIFO method.

-As a result of the restatement, originally reported net loss increased \$81 million for the first nine months of 2004, decreased \$6 million for the year ended December 31, 2003, and increased \$16 million for the year ended December 31, 2002.
-The restatement increased originally reported net loss per share by \$0.64 for the nine months ended September 30, 2004, decreased originally reported net loss per share by \$0.13 for the year ended December 31, 2003 and increased originally reported net loss per share by \$0.13 for the year ended December 31, 2002.
-Further information on the nature and impact of these adjustments is provided in Note 2, "Restatement of Financial Statements," to our consolidated financial statements included elsewhere in this Form 10-K, and we encourage you to read Note 2 of our consolidated financial statements for a complete description of the restatements.
+As a result of the restatement, previously reported net loss increased by \$37 million, \$22 million and \$11 million for the years ended December 31, 2004, 2003 and 2002, respectively.
+The restatement increased previously reported net loss per share by \$0.30, \$0.18 and \$0.09 for the years ended December 31, 2004, 2003 and 2002, respectively.
+Further information on the nature and impact of these accounting corrections provided in Note 2, "Restatement of Financial Statements," to our consolidated financial statements included elsewhere in this Form 10-K/A.